 The curtains or blinds that you choose to use in your living room are crucial to its décor.
 Spend time and careful thought into planning them.
-As far as curtains go, reserve the darker, heavier drapes for the winter months and keep your summer drapes sheer, light and made of natural fibers.
+As far as curtains go, reserve the darker, heavier drapes for the winter months and keep your summer drapes sheer, light, and made of natural fibers.
 And don’t forget the ends of your curtain rods.
 There’s a wide variety of them available out there.
-You can experiment with roman, chic and automatic blinds as well.
+You can experiment with roman, chic, and automatic blinds as well.
 (No, they aren’t just meant for offices.)
 And last but not the least, keep plants next to your windows.
-Not only will it complete the look, your plants will thank you for all the light!
+Not only will it complete the look, but your plants will also thank you for all the light!

 3. Invest In The Right Rugs

-Getting your rug wrong is a cardinal décor sin and with just the wrong size or an off color, you can very effectively kill the entire look you’ve carefully tried to construct.
+Getting your rug wrong is a cardinal décor sin and with just the wrong size or an off-looking color, you can very effectively kill the entire look you’ve carefully tried to construct.
 Here are a few tips on getting your rug, just right.
 For starters, your rug needs to be large enough for all furniture legs to fit well inside it.
 And, it is a good idea to reserve large patterns and prints for large spaces and use small prints and subtle colors for smaller spaces.
 Also, remember, shaggy rugs aren’t meant for odd corners.